Howie Meeker: Professional career

 Meeker was a right winger.
 In 1946–47, he joined the Toronto Maple Leafs in the National Hockey League.
-He scored 27 goals and 45 points during his NHL debut and he was awarded the Calder Memorial Trophy.
-Meeker also played in the 1947 NHL All-Star Game and he also tied an NHL record for most goals by a rookie in one game with five goals against the Chicago Black Hawks.
-Meeker also won his first Stanley Cup with the Leafs that season, the first of three consecutive Stanley Cups.
-The season, however, would prove Meeker's best as a pro, and he would never again approach that level of scoring.
+He scored 27 goals and 45 points during his debut NHL season and was awarded the Calder Memorial Trophy.
+Meeker also played in the 1947 NHL All-Star Game, and tied an NHL record for most goals by a rookie in one game with five goals against the Chicago Black Hawks.
+He won his first Stanley Cup with the Leafs that season, the first of three consecutive Stanley Cups.
+Meeker's rookie season was his best one as a pro, and he never approached that level of scoring again.

 In 1947–48, Meeker scored 34 points in 58 games and played in the 1948 NHL All-Star Game.
 He also helped the Leafs win their second consecutive Stanley Cup.
-Next season, Meeker sustained a collarbone injury that limited him to only 30 games and he did not play a single game in the playoffs as the Leafs took their third consecutive Stanley Cup.
+Next season, Meeker sustained a collarbone injury that limited him to 30 games; he did not play in the playoffs as the Leafs took their third consecutive Stanley Cup.
 In 1950–51, Meeker won his fourth Stanley Cup with the Leafs as they beat the Montreal Canadiens in five games.
-Meeker would play three more seasons with the Leafs before retiring from the NHL.
-He continued to play hockey sporadically for 15 more years with different senior clubs, finally retiring from playing in 1969.
+He played three more seasons with the Leafs before retiring from the NHL.
+He continued to play hockey sporadically for 15 more years with different senior clubs, and retired from playing in 1969.

 Coaching and general management

 He also coached the Maple Leafs, replacing King Clancy on April 11, 1956, leading the Leafs to a 21–34–15 record.
-He was promoted to general manager in 1957, but was fired before the start of the 1957–58 season.
+He was promoted to general manager in 1957 but was fired before the start of the 1957–58 season.